UlfbertHuynh/scalable-hnsw/README.md

 The original source code can be found at: https://github.com/jelmerk/hnswlib.

-This implementation aims at improving the scalability of the index data structure by adopting a segment-wise approach making it easier to modify (add, delete, updata) a built index.
+This implementation aims at improving the scalability of the index data structure by adopting a segment-wise approach making it easier to modify (add, delete, update) a built index.

 This approach build an index faster by 25% - 30% compared to the original implementation which is one of the main limiting factor of hnsw - a very long build time.